slazav/mapsoft2/modules/image/Readme.md

 class `Image` in mapsoft2 represents a 2D array or data.
 Usually it is color images.
-Data can be stored in different forms, some methods for converting data are also provided. `Image` can be used as a base class for implementing images with non-standard data storage.
+Data can be stored in different forms, some methods for converting data are also provided. `Image` can be also used as a base class for implementing images with non-standard data storage.

 * type() method returns data type: